matuzo/HTMHell/hell/adventcalendar/2025/6/index.md

 The `lang` attribute helps more than just screen readers&colon;

 ### 1. Braille Displays

 A refreshable braille display translates text into small patterns of raised bumps.
 Different languages use different contraction rules in braille (called Grade 2 braille).
 If the language is not set, the braille translator might use the wrong rules, turning clear text into meaningless gibberish for the braille reader.

 ### 2. Automated Translation

 When a user relies on tools like Google Translate or a browser&apos;s built-in translation feature, telling the tool the source language (the language you wrote it in) ensures a much more accurate translation.
-If the source language is unclear, the translation quality drops sharply.
+If the source language is unclear, the translation quality drops sharply. [https://www.matuzo.at/blog/lang-attribute/](An example can be found here).

+### 3. Quotation Marks

+The `lang` attribute helps the browser and other user agents select the correct typographical glyphs for quotation marks, especially when it comes to when the `<q>` and `<blockquote>` elements are used (when styled using CSS generated content such as `content: open-quote`).
+For example:

+- In English `lang="en"`, quotes are typically &ldquo;double quotes&rdquo;.

+- In German `lang="de"`, they are often rendered as &bdquo;low-9 quotes&#8223;.

+- In French `lang="fr"`, they use &laquo; guillemets &raquo;.

+While less related to _visual_ quotation marks, providing the correct language helps assistive technologies **pronounce** the surrounding text accurately, ensuring a fluid and comprehensible reading experience.

+Not providing the correct language may cause browsers to default to the user's system language or a neutral setting for quotation marks  which may not match the document's language which results in incorrect or confusing typography (e.g., using English quote marks for German language).

+Without a declared language, a screen reader may attempt to read the text using incorrect phonetic rules, voice, and accent.
+Which makes the content sound like gibberish and can make it incomprehensible for users who rely on audio output.

+### 4. Hyphenation

+Proper hyphenation is entirely language-dependent.
+Hyphenation rules can be complex and unique to each language. when CSS is used, `hyphens: auto`, the browser or user agent relies on the `lang` attribute to load the appropriate hyphenation dictionary and apply correct linguistic rules which can improve text flow and readability.
+Especially in justified or narrow columns.

+For example, a long compound word in German, `lang="de"`, will be broken according to German rules such as **Rechtsschutzversicherungsgesellschaften** (which means, insurance companies providing legal protection).

+Most browsers do not provide automatic hyphenation if the language is not declared.
+This can not only lead to unsightly text blocks with excessive white space between words, but also horizontal scrolling or overflow on mobile devices which severely impacts readability and layout stability.

+If the browser attempts to guess the language or uses the wrong default, it could apply the incorrect hyphenation rules, which breaks words in places that are linguistically wrong, which, in turn, confuses the reader.

 ## What About Pages with Two Languages?